There's drama brewing in the golf world over a new ball for the professionals

 HORSCHEL: Yes, distance has increased on the PGA Tour.
 There's no doubt about that.
 We are making a change for 0.1% of the golfers in the world.

 WILL SMITH: Eighteen full holes opened in 1923.
-So here we are 100 years later, and we're trying to build a golf course that can then challenge and be interesting to golfers who hit the ball probably on average 30, 40, 60 yards further.
+So here we are a hundred years later, and we're trying to build a golf course that can then challenge and be interesting to golfers who hit the ball probably on average 30, 40, 60 yards further.

 CONTRERAS: Smith and his organization plan to renovate the D.C. courses, including making some holes longer, to stay relevant with modern equipment.

-SMITH: Because when people make their decisions about where they want to play golf, one of the things they look at is yardage and - rightly or wrongly.
+SMITH: When people make their decisions about where they want to play golf, one of the things they look at is yardage, and rightly or wrongly.
 Someone who's really good at golf might think that that's not a worthy test.

 CONTRERAS: Golf equipment companies are in the business of helping people hit the ball further and argue the new pro ball will take the fun out of the game.
 Again, Jonathan Wall.